Near-Field Signal Processing: Unleashing the Power of Proximity: NF Wireless Communications

 \subsection{Integrated Sensing \& Communications}

 Until recently, radar sensing and communication systems have been exclusively operated in non-overlapping frequency bands.
-However, a common demand for ubiquitous connectivity in wireless communications and high resolution radar sensing has led to a joint design of both systems in a shared spectrum as an effective solution: ISAC paradigms to share spectrum between radar and communications ~\cite{elbir2021JointRadarComm}.
-As the combination of both scenarios, NF ISAC design involves simultaneously generating multiple beams toward both users and targets which are located in the NF~\cite{nf_isac_MUSIC__Wang2023May}.
-Fig.~\ref{fig_ISAC_BF} shows the NF ISAC beamforming performance in terms of spectral efficiency (SE) with respect to both SNR as well as the system bandwidth.
-We can see that the FF assumption leads to serious performance degradation in both hybrid beamforming design.
-It can also be seen NF beam-squint should be modeled accurately to maintain satisfactory performance over a large bandwidth in the ISAC system.
+However, a common demand for ubiquitous connectivity in wireless communications and high resolution radar sensing has led to a joint design of both systems in a shared spectrum as an effective solution: ISAC paradigms to share spectrum between radar and communications~\cite{elbir2021JointRadarComm}.
+As the combination of both scenarios, NF ISAC design involves simultaneously generating multiple beams toward both users and targets which are located in the NF~\cite{nf_isac_MUSIC__Wang2023May}. {Fig.~\ref{fig_ISAC_BF} shows the NF ISAC beamforming performance in terms of the system bandwidth with and without beam-squint compensation.
+In digital beamforming, no beam-squint occurs as no analog components are used.
+Therefore, the digital beamforming performance is given as a benchmark.
+When hybrid analog/digital beamformers are used, the beam-squint should be compensated via either algorithmic or hardware-based techniques~\cite{elbir2021JointRadarComm,survey_XL_MIMO_Wang2024Jan}.
+We can see from Fig.~\ref{fig_ISAC_BF} that the beam-squint has a severe impact on the SE as the bandwidth becomes larger.
+Therefore, the NF beam-squint should be modeled and compensated accurately to maintain the satisfactory performance over a large bandwidth in the ISAC system. }